aray1337/HangmanBot/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests or report issues on this GitHub repository.
+Feel free to submit pull requests or report issues on the GitHub repository.